Leave-Us-Alone/Terraria-PSP/README.md

 # Terraria-PSP
+**It is not affiliated with (or supported by) ReLogic, Terraria, in any way.**\
-We will coding/refactoring it sometimes when have free time and good mood for that
+We will coding/refactoring it sometimes when have free time and good mood for that.